andresmatamorosGL/motionLayout-gl-demo/README.md

 # Motion Layout Demo
-This is a simple example for the Motion Layout GL demo.
+This is a simple App for the `MotionLayout` presentation.

 # 📋 Description